 A Levels | Chemistry (9701)

-1.0 mol of an organic compound, J, requires 6.0 mol of oxygen for complete combustion.
 1.0 mol of J reacts with sodium, producing 0.50 mol of a gas that gives a ‘pop’ with a lighted splint.
-J reacts with an excess of hot acidified potassium manganate(VII) to produce an organic compound which gives an orange-red precipitate with 2,4-DNPH reagent.
-Which compound is J?

-A student adds 3 mol of acidified K2Cr2O7 to an excess of I– ions.
+A student adds 3 mol of acidified K2Cr2O7 to an excess of I ions.

-The chromium is all reduced to Cr3+ and I– ions are oxidised to I2.
+The chromium is all reduced to Cr3+ and I ions are oxidised to I2.

-The I2 released is reduced back to I– ions by X mol of S2O3 2– ions.
+The I2 released is reduced back to I ions by X mol of S2O3 2– ions.

 1 mol of I2 is reduced by 2 mol of S2O3 2– ions.